mikeogunmakin/research/README.md

 # research
-research in growth data science and more
+research and notes in Stats, Maths, ML and AI